agro23/GummiCompany/README.md

 ## Methodology and Comments

 I'm starting out with the travel blog website as my example template because it is constructed to be a blog.
 I will adapt Experiences into Blog entries, People as Users and places as Products.
 Once CRUD is up and running I will experiment with styles then move on to separating Admins from Users.
 Lastly I will implement tests as I learn them next week and the refactor the code and polish the UI as applicible.

 ## Technologies Used

 * HTML
 * CSS
 * Javascript
+* jQuery
 * C#
 * .NET (ASP) Core
 * mySQL